 Much unlike BH, Hamas agrees to western education in general and democracy.
 In fact, they organized and contested in various elections in

-infidels and calls for their death.
+Gaza.
+Hamas do not kill Palestinians whether Muslims or Christians.
+BH kill at will, for you are either with them, ideologically-wise, or against them.
+Their leader, Shekau, often describes some prominent Islamic scholars as infidels and calls for their death.
 Some more than 200 school girls BH abducted over 100 days ago are still with them.
-They slew hundred other school boys in
+They slew hundred other schoolboys in their dormitories.
+This clearly makes their ideologies very widely apart.

 Hamas, on the other hand, only resists their oppressors, though by all means that include suicide bombing, a modus operandi equally deployed by BH and other fanatics groups.
-We can however forgive them, for psychological reasons.
+We can, however, forgive them, for psychological reasons.
 The trauma the Palestinians have been through for decades is indescribable in words.
 That’s why many world’s leading scientists, academics, artists; politicians in even non-Muslim countries like South Africa, Cuba, Chile, India, UK, etc; and so on (except the US) have in numerous instances unequivocally condemned Israel, some even described its regime as apartheid, others boycott it.
 A few days ago, a British MP said he would fire rockets at Israel if he lived in Gaza!

 Note: I say Zionist-Jews, not ordinary, or all, Jews.
 There are peace-loving people among the latter, and who respect people of other race and religion.
 I recently saw on the BBC that a Jews group had an iftaar (food after Ramadan fast) feast with Muslims in the UK.
 With such a move, peace will someday reign in the

+Middle East.
 I am optimistic that we shall someday see a contiguous and developed state of Palestine, existing side by side in peace with Israel.